-The Draft Metropolitan Strategy 2031 provides the overall context for the rezoning and development of Fern Hill Estate.
+Draft Metropolitan Strategy for Sydney 2031 The Draft Metropolitan Strategy 2031 provides the overall context for the rezoning and development of Fern Hill Estate.
 Mulgoa is located within the 'Metropolitan Rural Area' to the south and west of Glenmore Park.
 The Strategy supports the growth of established rural towns and villages within this Metropolitan Rural Area, directs the management and monitoring of lands for possible expansion of the Metropolitan Urban Area, supports identification and protection of priority green corridors and the increase in productivity of agricultural and resource lands and associated employment opportunities.

-Draft Metropolitan Strategy for Sydney 2031

-The Fernhill proposal is consistent with the Strategy's objectives, as it will:

-- Encourage liveability (housing diversity and quality design, social inclusiveness, accessibility and connectivity) - Support growth of the existing village of Mulgoa - Provide employment opportunities - Protect the existing green corridor and Nepean River environmental values.

-Council level policies

-Penrith Local

-Environment

-Plan 2010

-This LEP includes clauses from the now repealed SREP no. 13 - Mulgoa Valley.
-Controls aim to protect the area's unique historical heritage and ecological landscape character, and recognise the significance of its picturesque rural landscape, including important heritage buildings and natural bush landscapes.

-The Penrith Regional City Community Strategic Plan 2031 provides a 'big picture' long term direction for the City - identifying key community aspirations as well as Council and community priorities and objectives.

-Penrith Regional City Community Strategic Plan 2031

-With its focus on liveability, affordability, accessibility and environmental quality, the Penrith Regional City Community Strategic Plan 2031 is consistent with many objectives of the Metropolitan Strategy for Sydney.
-It also emphasises the need for equitable access to essential services and facilities and adequate infrastructure (eq public transport, roads, education, hospitals and social services) to support growth within the region.

-Fernhill Estate will support these objectives and contribute towards the infrastructure needs of its future residents.
-It will also provide opportunities for community access to a valued heritage resource and a range of new activities on offer within the Estate.
+The Fernhill proposal is consistent with the Strategy's objectives, as it will: Encourage liveability (housing diversity and quality design, social inclusiveness, accessibility and connectivity) Support growth of the existing village of Mulgoa Provide employment opportunities Protect the existing green corridor and Nepean River environmental values.
+Council level policies Penrith Local Environment Plan 2010 The Penrith Regional City Community Strategic Plan 2031 provides a 'big picture' long term direction for the City - identifying key community aspirations as well as Council and community priorities and objectives.
+Penrith Regional City Community Strategic Plan With its focus on liveability, affordability, accessibility and environmental quality, the Penrith Regional City Community Strategic Plan 2031 is consistent with many objectives of the Metropolitan Strategy for Sydney.
+It also emphasises the need for equitable access to essential services and facilities and adequate infrastructure (eg public transport, roads, education, hospitals and social services) to support growth within the region.
+2031 Fernhill Estate will support these objectives and contribute towards the infrastructure needs of its future residents.

-Penrith Council's Sustainability Blueprint for urban release areas is a guide for council, developers and other stakeholders to ensure urban release areas are planned using the principles of sustainability.

-Sustainability Blueprint

-The Fernhill proposal would address the objectives of Council's Sustainability Blueprint, through its practical response to heritage conservation and incorporation of heritage values into its design.
-It would contribute to housing diversity and liveability through its range of lot sizes, housing types and community facilities and would create some local employment through construction and, maintenance jobs.

-Penrith Inclusion Plan:
+Policies reviewed Relevance and implications for Fern Hill Estate